Kingdom of Cochin: Mysorean invasion (1766–1799)

-British princely state (1814–1947)
+British alliance (1814–1947)

 In 1814, according to the Anglo-Dutch Treaty, the islands of Kochi, including Fort Kochi and its territory, were ceded to the United Kingdom in exchange for the island of Banca.
 Even prior to the signing of the treaty, there is evidence of English residents in Kochi.
 During the British Raj, the Princely State of Cochin was surrounded by British Malabar District to three sides (i.e., To north, west, and east), and by Travancore to the south.
+By signing the alliance with Britain, Cochin avoided being conquered.

 Towards the early 20th century, trade at the port had increased substantially and the king wanted to develop the port even further.
 The king brought a harbour engineer Robert Bristow to Cochin in 1920, with the help of Lord Willingdon, then Governor of Madras.
 Over a span of 21 years he helped the king of Cochin to transform Cochin into the safest harbour in south Asia, where ships berthed alongside the newly reclaimed inner harbour, which was equipped with a long array of steam cranes.

 Meanwhile, Fort Cochin, which was a part of Malabar District until 1956, was made a municipality on 1 November 1866, along with Kannur, Thalassery, Kozhikode, and Palakkad, according to the Madras Act 10 of 1865 (Amendment of the Improvements in Towns act 1850) of the British Indian Empire, and its first Municipal Council election with a board of 18 members was conducted in 1883.
 The Maharajah of Cochin initiated local administration in 1896 by forming town councils in Mattancherry and Ernakulam.
 In 1925, a Kochi legislative assembly was also constituted to help the public participate in the administration.
 The assembly consisted of 45 members, 10 were officially nominated.
 Thottakkattu Madhaviamma was the first woman to be a member of any legislature in India.

 Cochin was the first princely state to willingly join the new Dominion of India in 1947.
 India became a republic on 26 January 1950.
 Travancore merged with Cochin to create Travancore-Cochin, which was in turn unified with the Malabar district of Madras Presidency.
 Kasaragod was merged into it and Kanyakumari was removed from it.
 On 1 November 1956, the Indian state of Kerala was formed.